cyverse/ds-playbooks/testing/ansible-tester/README.md

 ### Skipping Idempotency Checks

-If any play in the playbook is guaranteed to be non-idempotent, .e.g., a forced restart, `ansible-tester` would normally falsely fail the test.
-To let `ansible-tester` know that a play is non-idempotent, add the tag `non_idempotent` to this play, and it will be skipped when performing the idempotency check.
+If any task in the playbook is guaranteed to be non-idempotent, .e.g., a forced restart, `ansible-tester` would normally falsely fail the test.
+To let `ansible-tester` know that a task is non-idempotent, add the tag `non_idempotent` to this task, and it will be skipped when performing the idempotency check.

+### Skipping Certain Tasks

+Some tasks can't be run inside a Docker container, e.g., /etc/hosts can't be modified.
+Tag each of these tasks with `no_testing`, and those tasks will be skipped.

 ## Testing environment